Financial statements are vital to investors. But how do investors use financial statements? Before your meeting, learn what they want to see and why.

 The simpler the expense reporting process, the more likely your employees will follow it.
 Investing in a spend management tool is a great way to streamline and remove friction from your expense reporting process.

-With Ramp, expense reporting is built-into the platform and accessible to employees virtually anywhere—including mobile app, SMS, email, and even Slack.
-The expense reporting tool is equipped with powerful category controls, receipt capture via smart scanner, automatic reminders, simple approval workflows, and more.
+Expense reporting comes standard with Ramp and is accessible to employees virtually anywhere—including a mobile app, SMS, email, and even Slack.
+The expense reporting tool uses robust category controls, receipt capture via a smart scanner, automatic reminders, simple approval workflows, and more.
 Managers and finance team members can easily review and approve expense reports through a single digital portal.

-When a business employs a modern corporate credit card program, it has the ability to save finance teams a considerable amount of time and paperwork.
-Look at programs that offer credit card integration with your accounting software that automatically pull through receipts and transaction categorization details.
+When a business implements modern corporate credit card management software, it can save finance teams considerable time and paperwork.
+Look at credit card integration programs with your accounting software and automatically pull through receipts and transaction categorization details.
 Your finance team or accounting department will appreciate the “last mile” data entry automation.

-Ramp offers direct integrations and native support for advanced accounting needs like multi entity, split transactions, and project codes.
-It currently integrates with all major accounting software solutions, including QuickBooks Online, NetSuite, Xero, Sage Intacct, and more.
+Ramp offers direct integrations and native support for advanced accounting needs like multi-entity, split transactions, and project codes.
+It integrates with all major accounting software solutions, including QuickBooks Online, NetSuite, Xero, Sage Intacct, and more.

-Ramp’s Visa corporate card and expense management solution help startups spend less, take control of their finances, and stay on top of key bookkeeping and accounting tasks.
-The Zeni Finance Team appreciates the thoughtful controls, receipt management, and accounting integrations Ramp has in place, which help Zeni customers using Ramp easily enforce their corporate credit card policies and streamline their corporate card reconciliation process.
+Ramp’s Visa corporate card and expense management solution helps startups spend less, take control of their finances, and stay on top of key bookkeeping and accounting tasks.
+The Zeni Finance Team appreciates Ramp’s thoughtful controls, receipt management, and accounting integrations which help Zeni customers using Ramp easily enforce their corporate credit card policies and streamline their corporate card reconciliation process.

 Coupled with Zeni's AI-powered finance concierge, Ramp’s spend management solution—built with powerful automated accounting and expense management software, high credit limits, 1.5% cash back on every purchase, instant virtual cards with powerful card limits and controls, and no fees—is a strong addition to any startup, small business, or enterprise finance stack.